 - If there are recurring nightmares in children, especially after a traumatic event in real life.

-- If the kid is having bad dreams despite all your reassurances and this is affecting his day-to-day life.
+- If the child is having bad dreams despite all your reassurances and this is affecting his day-to-day life.

 - If the nightmares are repetitive or very distressing and worsen or become more frequent.